Jelmerro/Vieb/README.md

 - Normal mode: Plenty of movement and switch options, most of them available by pressing a single key
 - Insert mode: Regular interaction with the webpage, only mode with mouse support, also used for typing text
 - Command mode: Access more complex functionality by entering commands with auto-completion
+- Explore mode: Enter a search (orange), navigate to websites (cyan) or browse files (yellow) with auto-completion
+- Follow mode: Simulate click events on urls, buttons, input fields and more
 - Search mode: Enter a search string and easily jump to next and previous matches
-- Nav mode: Enter a search (orange), navigate to websites (cyan) or browse files (yellow) with auto-completion
-- Follow mode: Simulate click events on urls, buttons, input fields and more
-- Cursor mode: Move a simulated cursor using the keyboard and execute clicks, hovers, image downloads and more
+- Pointer mode: Move a simulated cursor using the keyboard and execute clicks, hovers, image downloads and more
 - Visual mode: Select (and optionally copy) any text on the page using familiar Vim bindings

 Press `F1` at any time when using Vieb to find out more.